Committees

 Physician Human Resources Committee charter PDF Icon

-The OMA Physician Human Resources Committee (OHRC) reviews research and evidence on existing and emerging physician human resources issues to provide recommendations to the OMA Board of Directors and CEO that support decision-making, policy formulation, workforce planning, and negotiations.
-Members of the OHRC are part of the OMA’s representatives on the bilateral Physician Human Resources working group, a subcommittee of the Physician Services Committee, which is the collaborative process for identifying and responding to urgent physician HR issues in the province.
+The OMA Physician Human Resources Committee (OHRC) reviews research and evidence on existing and emerging physician human resources issues to provide recommendations to the OMA Board and CEO that support decision-making, policy formulation, workforce planning, and negotiations.
+OHRC members are the OMA’s representatives on the bilateral Physician Human Resources Working Group (PHRWG), a subcommittee of the Physician Services Committee, which is the collaborative process for identifying and responding to urgent physician workforce issues in the province.

-The committee’s expertise informed the Stop the Crisis campaign on the priorities of northern and rural health, and the provincial health workforce strategy.
+The committee’s expertise informed the OMA’s We Won’t Give Up campaign on the priorities of northern and rural health, access to family physicians and specialists, and supporting and sustaining physician wellness.

 Key priorities over the coming year include:

-• Supporting the Negotiations Task Force in arbitration proceedings through assessment of HHR-related proposals and solutions
+• Supporting the Negotiations Task Force in arbitration proceedings on issues related to implementation of the Physician Services Agreement and Arbitration Award

 • Providing government with the physician perspective on medical education expansion, pathways for internationally educated physicians and learners, and the opportunities and unintended consequences associated with these initiatives

-• Collaborating on development of the Physician Resources Integrated Model (PRIME) for physician workforce planning.
+• Informing the development of the Physician Resources Integrated Model (PRIME) for physician workforce planning.
 PRIME is an OMA innovation project that is being constructed in phases and, once complete, will inform policies to align health workforce capacity with population health needs under different scenarios

 Members